Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 10. **Equipment UI Preset for 1080p**: UI preset for 1080p users.
 Enable this if you use a 1080p monitor.

-11. **Gamepad Enable Toggle POV**: Enables POV toggling.
-You must reset controls in-game for this mod to work.

 ## In-Game MCM options